ianepperson/filestorage/README.md

 store['portrait'].handler.filters[1] = ValidateExtension
 store['portrait'].handler.filters[1].extensions = ['jpg', 'png']

-# Another store that exists, but uses no handler
+# Another store that exists, but has been disabled.
 store['not_used'].handler = None
 ```